NEUROIMAGING / COMPUTED TOMOGRAPHY

 Mean Transit Time (MTT)

-- start assessing the MTT (TTP) parameter, which is prolonged in ischemia (>145% of contralateral normal tissue) and which most markedly shows regional abnormalities in blood flow
+- start with assessing the MTT (TTP) parameter, which is prolonged in ischemia (>145% of contralateral normal tissue) and is most indicative of regional blood flow abnormalities

-- MTT is, however, not suitable for assessing viability; it only identifies areas with slower contrast filling
+- however, MTT is not suitable for assessing viability; it only identifies areas of slower contrast filling

 - the MTT area includes: